-Local children and adults rallied to the call and got busy creating festoons by cutting the plastic bottles in to intricate swirls of plastic.
+An urgent appeal saw local people donate 1250 plastic bottles and the community rallied to the call getting busy creating festoons by cutting the plastic bottles in to intricate swirls of plastic.